7 Critical Leadership Development Pitfalls That Derail Success

 No ongoing support or measurement after the workshop

-The most pervasive leadership development pitfall is treating it as an event rather than a process.
-Without ongoing support for leaders, even the best workshop becomes a temporary interruption rather than a catalyst for change.
+The biggest leadership development pitfall is treating it as an event instead of a process.
+Without ongoing support for leaders, even great workshops fade fast.

 Practical ways to embed peer learning and coaching